Refurbished favorites for less

 5 customers mention "Pacing"5 positive0 negative

-Customers appreciate the pacing of the book, describing it as fast-moving and hard to put down.
+Customers appreciate the pacing of the book, describing it as fast-paced, with one customer noting it's hard to put down.

 "Windchill is the 6th installment in the Cullen series, with a fast paced, twisty plot that kept me guessing right up to the end...."
 Read more